jakoel/outwatcher/README.md

 - `--vt-key`: Path to the VirusTotal API key file (default: `vt.key`)
 - `--otx-key`: Path to the OTX API key file (default: `otx.key`)
 - `--interface_manual`: Manually select the network interface for DNS monitoring
-- `--expire`: choose the expiration time of target reputation
+- `--expire`: Manually choose the expiration time of target reputation (default is 15 days)

 ### Examples